Board of Directors

 Enrique is a practicing psychotherapist working with marginalized populations and has a background in poverty alleviation, development, intergovernmental affairs, and community building.
 Growing up in Mexico, Enrique studied languages and international relations.
 He continued his education with a Master’s degree in intergovernmental affairs from Columbia University, going on to work for the United Nations Development Programme where he designed sustainable development projects in Latin America and the Caribbean.
 In Canada he has worked for the Ontario government in different capacities at the ministries of Environment; Training, Colleges and Universities; and Education.
 In 2012 Enrique moved to Spain and later the UK and Germany, branching out to study human behaviour and specializing in psychotherapy.
 His understanding of the political landscape, governmental processes, and the individual experience of poverty have led him to become an advocate for the principles and objectives of the Basic Income Canada Network.

 Hannah has been working in mental health since 1993, in several settings including government, academia, and the not-for-profit sector.
 She received her doctorate in Neuroscience in 2004, from the University of Alberta.
-Her research interests are in child and adolescent mental health, particularly the ability to self-regulate and build resiliency following trauma.
+Hannah works with Little Warriors, an organization providing mental health services to survivors of child sexual abuse.
+She is also an Adjunct Professor with the Department of Psychiatry at the University of Alberta.
+Her research interests include factors influencing the ability to build resiliency following trauma.
 She was struck by the need for a Basic Income when engaged in research studying the mental health impacts of the Ft.
-McMurray wildfire, as it became evident that the ensuing economic devastation made their return to mental health more challenging.
-Hannah is an adjunct professor with the Department of Psychiatry at the University of Alberta, and works with Little Warriors, an organization providing mental health services to young victims of child sexual abuse.
+McMurray wildfire, as it became evident that the ensuing economic devastation made residents’ return to mental wellness far more challenging.

 John is founding director of the Canadian Poverty Institute at Ambrose University in Calgary and currently is President of John Rook Consulting.
 He is past President and CEO of the Calgary Homeless Foundation, was previously CEO of Potential Place, Co-Executive Director of The Alex Community Health Centre, CEO of The Salvation Army Community Services and Director of Programs & Strategic Initiatives at The Mustard Seed.
 John was an Associate Professor at McMaster, holds an adjunct faculty position at the University of Calgary, and lectures primarily in areas of poverty, mental illness and homelessness.
 He brought this experience and knowledge to his role as Chair of the National Council of Welfare (2007-2012) and the Alberta Interagency Council on Homelessness (2013-